 The Academic sub-group of the ARC will serve as the internal evaluator for the APR and will provide guidance to support continual improvement.
 The group will determine that the Academic Program has completed the APR portfolio and has fulfilled all of the requirements of the APR.
 The group will return any inadequate portfolios to the Program Coordinator with instructions for completion within ninety days.

 - For professionally accredited programs, the program review conducted during accreditation or reaffirmation processes serves as an appropriate academic program review.

 - Non-accredited undergraduate and graduate programs for which an accrediting agency exists may use respective program accreditation criteria outlined by the accrediting agency for the self-evaluation format.

 - Non-accredited undergraduate programs for which no accrediting agency exists use the MSU academic program self-evaluation format.
 A program review requires faculty to develop a formal document (not to exceed 75 pages).
 Guidelines for the document are indicated in the academic program self evaluation procedure.

 - Non-accredited graduate programs for which no accrediting agency exists use the MSU Graduate Program Standards.

-In some circumstances, a review of the program by a person or persons external to the University may be requested of the program by the VPASA upon the recommendation of the MAT reviewing team.
-Alternatively, program faculty may request an external reviewer upon conclusion of the MAT review.
+In some circumstances, a review of the program by a person or persons external to the University may be requested of the program by the VPASA upon the recommendation of the ARC reviewing team.
+Alternatively, program faculty may request an external reviewer upon conclusion of the ARC review.
 External reviewers may come from sister institutions and ought to be experts in the discipline.
 Undergraduate and graduate academic program coordinators are responsible for program development as well as coordinating the program review and evaluation and identifying appropriate external reviewers.
-The Office of Institutional Effectiveness will make arrangements for the external review should one be required.
+The Office of Institutional Research and Effectiveness will make arrangements for the external review should one be required.